Hanchen-Wang/YufanHomepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval
+- Aquatic Redox Chemistry
+- Kinetics Modelling of Reactive Species
+- Advanced Oxidation Processes
+- Emerging Contaminants Removal

 # Education to show in About widget
 education: